 Even though guinea pigs are bigger, they are much easier to handle.
 They are a great choice for children aged eight or older.
 If small children pick up a guinea pig roughly, it may attack them.

 Both hamsters and guinea pigs can be great pet choices depending on the age and preference of your children.

 One of the most important things to know about hamsters is that they like to escape.
 Even when kept in cages, they often find creative ways to get away.
 You should, therefore, ensure that their cages are secured as well.
 Hamsters can chew on most materials.
 Their cages need frequent cleaning since they can get smelly.

 Guinea pigs are a lot easier to keep in a cage.
 However, they should also be kept in secure environments.
 They may gnaw on materials to improve their teeth’ health.

 Can a hamster live with a guinea pig?

-No, hamsters cant, and definitely shouldn’t be housed together with Guinea pigs.
-Whilst they seem like a similar animal, and are both rodents, there is quite a difference in their personalities.
+No, they definitely shouldn’t be housed together with Guinea pigs.
+Whilst they seem like similar animals and are both rodents, there is quite a difference in their personalities.
 Hamsters are much more aggressive towards other animals, and even other hamsters.

 Hamsters do also tend to bite more than guinea pigs.